jjulijana/IMDB_movies/README.md

 - `data/`: This directory contains the input and output data files.
 - `reports/`: Contains profiling reports generated for the raw and cleaned data.
 - `scripts/`: Contains Python scripts for data cleaning and profiling.
+- `queries/`: Contains SQL query templates and scripts.
+- `config/`: Contains configuration files and scripts.
+- `schema.json` : Schema with columns and insertion types for tables.
-- `main.py`: Main script to execute the data cleaning process.
+- `main.py`: Main script to execute the data cleaning and storing process.

 ## Dependencies